Table of Contents

 2) Performance testing

 Performance testing checks, how the application works under different conditions.
-It also includes load testing, stress testing, spike testing, and volume testing.
+It also does regression testing includes load testing, stress test scripts, testing, spike testing, and volume testing.
 The following aspects are tested during performance testing:

 - App launch (normal — 1-2 seconds)